 By law the school staff cannot release a child to anyone without the consent of the parent.
 Students will only be released to individuals that are listed on the student's emergency card.
 In cases where a court order is in place and has awarded custody of the child to only one parent, a copy of the court documents are required and will be placed in the child's cum file in the office.
 Office personnel will abide by and follow the current court orders as indicated.
-A child will not to be released to the other parent without the consent of the parent who has sole physical custody.
+A child will not be released to the other parent without the consent of the parent who has sole physical custody.
+The district does have a policy for noncustodial parents and their rights to see or speak to a student on campus.
+Please review Board Policy 5021 which is included in the enrollment packet.